ResaiMangco/Lookout-CCTV-System/README.md

 - Install DroidCam on your phone
 - start streaming, note WIFI IP and Port
 - Run the backend server main.py
-- Open the webpage, from the url
+- webpage automatically opens after
 - Enter the WIFI IP:Port of the camera
 - Connect to camera and start detecting